iamAbayomi/dao-open-challenge/README.md

 ## Technologies
 It was fun to use Chakra-UI, Reactjs, Nextjs, Typescript, CSS transitions and Animation.
 Also, I used Chakra’s UI Custom Checkbox and RadioButton, I know it can be a little tricky to implement if you are a beginner.

-You can find the source code here at https://github.com/iamAbayomi/dao-open-challenge
+You can find the web version at https://dao-open-challenge.vercel.app/